Learn back-end development by writing real code

 Upgrade one of the projects you built before to use a database!

 Finally, you’re going to want to actually deploy some projects!
-This is how you show employers as a self-taught dev that you know what you’re doing.
-Unlike a front-end developer, as a back-end developer, it’s less about a beautiful personal website, and more about the code itself.
+This is how you show employers that you know what you’re doing, even as a self-taught backend developer.
+Unlike a frontend developer, as a back-end developer, it’s less about a beautiful personal website, and more about the code itself.
 In order of importance you should work on the following things:

 • Great README.md files on your top 3 public repos